 Emotions are triggered by neural signals in the limbic system.
 But, those signals can go haywire.
 While emotions serve a purpose, erratic speed dial circuits can cause particular emotions to unreasonably dominate your behavior.

 Fear, anger, or sadness can overwhelm you.
 If these circuits have not attained abnormal dominance (requiring medical treatment), the attention of your common sense can still the troubling emotions initiated by them.

 Your common sense can act only if your mind is not dominated by your emotions.
 In the first place, you need to deal with your sense of guilt.
 Guilt plays an important role in group behavior, preventing you from actions, which would trouble your community.
 Apply your common sense to reduce your pangs of guilt.
 Self awareness has that effect.
 Your problem is not “I am sad,” but “I am so sad.”
 You are suffering too much.
 Become aware of your guilt feelings about not dwelling on sad memories, or even on moments of joy after a bereavement.
 Pay attention to the physical symptoms of your feelings.
 Your attention to the physical symptoms will still the pangs of guilt.
 While sadness is justified, your common sense will know that excessive sadness is not a reasonable emotion.
 You will know that you must get on with your life.
 Your common sense will tell you.
 All you need is self awareness.

 You also need to realign your world view.
 It is but human to have something to look forward to - a happy plan for your life.
 Sadness intrudes, when that plan has irrevocably changed for the worse.
 You will not, ever again, share your burdens, your joys and sorrows with your loved one.
 Or, in a crucial disappointment, your career has changed for the worse.
 It is a situation, where every context reminds you of your loss.
 Your subconscious mind will cope with this situation only if you develop a new plan for your life.
 This is a new stage in your life.
 Think creatively of how you can make your life meaningful again.
 The very decision to plan a new beginning will suddenly open your horizons to fresh view points.
 Instead of dwelling on the “what might have been” images, which cause you distress, you will open your eyes to the world again.

 Even as you work on a revised plan for your life, you will constantly encounter the “what might have been” images all around you, which will repeatedly trigger the sadness emotion.
 Become aware of the physical symptoms of that emotion.
 It could be a pang in your chest, or a knot in your stomach.
 It may be a drive, which makes you want to cry.
 Emotions are neural signals, with distinct symptoms.
 They will lose their power to dominate you, when you pay attention to the symptoms.
 Your common sense will realize that your feelings are not overpowering world views, but simple physical symptoms.
 Over a period of time, the emotion will have been stilled.

 Paul Ekman noted that sadness causes the inner corners of one's eyebrows to be pulled up by the facial muscles.
 These muscles are not consciously activated and are tightened by the sadness emotion.
 Muscles have a tendency to remain tensed after being tightened.
 When people experience sadness over long periods, these muscles continue to remain in the tensed position.
 People will say “There is a sadness in her eyes.”

 The same tightness in those muscles can also induce sadness.
 Try this experiment.
 Glare at this page and say “Stop it!”
 You will notice that your voice takes on a sharper tone.
 Great actors feel the emotion of a hero by copying facial expressions.
 Become aware of any tension in your eye muscles.
 Practice a more cheerful expression.
-While it may feel stupid at the beginning, your facial muscles will adjust and you will discover that your mind will also act in context to bring you more cheerful thoughts.I Am So Sad - Does Your Sadness Require Treatment?
+While it may feel stupid at the beginning, your facial muscles will adjust and you will discover that your mind will also act in context to bring you more cheerful thoughts.

 Does your sadness persist because of drugs, medication, or alcohol?
 Is it caused by changes in hormone levels?
 If there is no clear cause for your sadness, see if sunshine, music, or friends can cheer you up.
 A good night's rest alone may cheer you up.
 Ordinary sad patches will clear in a few days.
 If your sadness persists without a significant cause for more that two weeks, check with your doctor.
 A deeper and more intense sadness, without a clear cause may be a depression.
 If it seriously affects your life, seek professional counsel.